Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Introduction

-Henceforth, we report new results.
-In section(\ref{FFXY}) we investigate the Fully Frustrated XY model.
-Employing section (\ref{exact}), in subsection(\ref{gaps}) we establish the existence of energy gaps between the different topological charge sectors.
+In the sections thereafter, we largely focus on new non-trivial results.
+In section(\ref{FFXY}), we investigate the Fully Frustrated XY model.
+Employing the results of section (\ref{exact}), in subsection(\ref{gaps}), we establish the existence of energy gaps between the different topological charge sectors.
 We then show, in subsection (\ref{RP}), that the system is Reflection Positive and consequently prove a finite temperature topological charge ordering transition.
 In section(\ref{altern}) we provide an alternative proof to the ordering transition.
-We demonstrate, in section(\ref{stand}), that by a minor variation, our proof immediately yields the usual finite temperature annihilation of vortex-antivortex pairs occuring in the Kosterlitz-Thouless transition.
+We demonstrate, in section(\ref{stand}), that by a minor variation, our proof immediately relates to the usual finite temperature annihilation of vortex-antivortex pairs occurring in the Kosterlitz-Thouless transition.
 In section(\ref{kaleid}) we discuss systems with kaleidoscope pattern frustrations.
 In section (\ref{Z_k}), we discuss the extension of the chiral $Z_{2}$ symmetry of the Fully Frustrated XY Model to a $Z_{k}$ symmetry present for other rational frustration $f$ which tends to an $O(2)$ symmetry for irrational $f$.
-The $Z_{2}$ symmetry which is broken in the Fully Frustrated XY Model might be a hidden degenerate form of an $O(2)$ symmetry.
-Numerically, both symmetries are broken near unison within the Fully Frustrated XY Model (at $T \simeq 1.286 J$ (with $J$ the exchange constant)).
+Numerically, with the Fully Frustrated XY model, both symmetries (i.e., (i) the $Z_{2}$ symmetry which as we prove in this work is broken at low temperatures and (ii) the continuous $O(2)$ symmetry) are lifted at very close temperatures ($T \simeq 1.286 J$ (with $J$ the exchange constant)) \cite{teitel-review,teitel-reply}.
 We suggest an analogy to the magnetic groups appearing in the Quantum Hall problem.
 We end, in section(\ref{nematic}), in an application of these ideas to other topological defects- e.g. disclinations in liquid crystals.